Brewers vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has seven doubles, four home runs, eight walks and 10 RBI (39 total hits).
-He's also swiped nine bases.
+- Estrada has collected 40 hits with seven doubles, four home runs and eight walks.
+He has driven in 11 runs with nine stolen bases.

-- Estrada hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .421 with two doubles, three walks and three RBI.
+- Estrada hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .278 with three walks and an RBI.

 Estrada Recent Games